curiousest/curiousest.github.io/_posts/2024-07-20-microsoft-google-and-strawberry-liquorice.md

 Back to the titular question - what do Microsoft google and strawberry liquorice mean to me?

-Like any worthwhile piece of writing, I can't exactly summarize it concisely in one sentence, otherwise I would have written that sentence instead of *all this*.
+Like any worthwhile piece of writing, I can't exactly summarize it nicely in one sentence, otherwise I would have written that sentence instead of *all this*.
 They're a pair of meaningless terms, but hopefully by now you can grasp what "Microsoft google and strawberry liquorice" mean to me.